-“We’ve been advocating for all financial advisors for years,” Paulitz said in an interview.
-Adding, “and they want to help fund our advocacy.”
+“We’ve been advocating for all financial advisors for years,” Paulitz said, “and they want to help fund our advocacy.”

-Since 2004, FSI, the only organization advocating solely on behalf of independent financial advisors and independent financial services firms, has successfully promoted a more responsible regulatory environment through involvement in FINRA governance as well as constructive engagement in the regulatory and legislative processes, it says.
+Since 2004, FSI has promoted a more responsible regulatory environment through involvement in FINRA governance as well as constructive engagement in the regulatory and legislative processes, according to the organization.

-In addition to advocacy, FSI financial advisor members receive access to analyses of regulatory and legislative proposals; an Advocacy Action Center and all-in-one mobile app to easily communicate with legislators and regulators and keep up with industry news; opportunities to visit Capitol Hill and educate lawmakers; and access to FSI’s Financial Advisor Summit and FSI publications and communications.
+In addition to advocacy, FSI financial advisor members receive access to analyses of regulatory and legislative proposals; an Advocacy Action Center and all-in-one mobile app to easily communicate with legislators and regulators and keep up with industry news; opportunities to visit Capitol Hill and educate lawmakers; and access to FSI’s Financial Advisor Summit and the group’s publications and communications. —Emily Zulz